 At the time of the Domesday survey Eton was noted as being thickly wooded and its name is derived from Eyot-tun which means 'the settlement on the island', a probable reference to the way the Thames divided in earlier times.

 The bridge over the stream known as Barnes Pool has been subject to a trust since at 1592 and probably earlier.
 The trustees were empowered to purchase property in Eton High Street and rents were used for various local needs.

 Eton College occupies the whole of Eton north of Barnes Pool bridge and was founded by King Henry VI in 1440 and is second only to Winchester as the oldest public school in England.
-A statue of the founder by Francis Bird (1719) can be seen in the cobbled court of School Yard.
+Unfortunately Eton College is not open to the public but you may be able to catch a glance through the entrance way of a statue of the founder by Francis Bird (1719) in the cobbled court of School Yard.